-We have now released six STEM Challenges.
-The challenges have been released in two parts and are linked to six local companies to support you in exploring the various companies and engineering sectors in your area.
+The previous challenges were released in two parts and are linked to six local companies to support young people in exploring the various companies and engineering sectors in their area.

 We released an exciting challenge specifically for primary aged children to get involved with.
 This has been funded by InComm Training and will be judged by some of our industry professionals.
 To find out more about the challenge download the guidance below.

 We have created some help sheets to support you getting involved in the challenge

 There is also lots of useful content to support your involvement with our STEM challenges.